Content Regulation / Censorship, National Security

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.

-The ruling expands freedom of expression to the extent that it protects individuals against the application of the National Security Act (which is notable for providing for long prison sentences), but it did not, however, address the question of whether the journalist could be the subject of investigation under other criminal statutes.
+The ruling expands freedom of expression to the extent that it protects individuals against the application of the National Security Act (which is notable for providing for long prison sentences).
+In this way, the decision removes from the field of criminal sanction under the aforementioned law a typical manifestation of freedom of the press in democratic societies, such as criticism of highly relevant public officials in the State.

 Global Perspective demonstrates how the court’s decision was influenced by standards from one or many regions.